LeedsCodeDojo/GetCryptic/README.md

 | 63      | /   |
 | Padding | =   |

-Each base64 digit represents exactly 6 bits of data.
+Each Base64 digit represents exactly 6 bits of data.
+Because everything else works in multiples of 8 bits, that means you usually have to work with groups of Base64 characters, e.g. three 8-bit ASCII characters can be converted into four 6-bit Base64 characters.

+When there are less than 24 bits to work with, the '=' character is used to indicate no value.

     Text            Man
     ASCII           M                a                n